fdemian/Morpheus/docs/api/README.md

  User-Agent: <user agent string>
  ```

  Where <token> is the JWT token provided by the application upon successful authentication.
  If a valid token is not included in a request headers to a method that requires authentication you will recieve the following error object:

  ```
  {
-   "data": {
-     "code": 403,
-	 "error": "Authorization error."
+   "message": "Authorization error."
-   }
  }
  ```